AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 Use **ctrl + f** in SuperSlicer to find these settings by their internal names below.

+- **2022-11-09** (flip flopping edition!)
+    - ***retract_lift_top*** and ***retract_before_travel*** - revert to defaults *(from the 2022-11-07 changes)*.
+        - These brought an additional minor improvement to small infill areas, but I eventually decided that the potential top surface scarring wasn't worth it.
+        - If you are having small infill overextrusion issues, it may be worth trying still.
+        - Again, more reading on this subject is documented [:page_facing_up:here](https://github.com/AndrewEllis93/Print-Tuning-Guide/blob/main/articles/troubleshooting/small_infill_areas_overextruded.md#not-connected-top-infill-superslicer).
+    - ***support_material_interface_layers*** - set to 2 (standard) - was 3 (heavy)
+        - The new default of 3 interface layers is a bit excessive in most cases.
+    - Minor rewording of comments in custom g-code sections
 - **2022-11-08**
     - Add "Decorative Standard" profiles
     - Rename .ini files